manvirsinghh/tutorial/tutorials/Email.md

 - **Reference Document**: The reference to the document or task related to the email.

 **Purpose**:
-- Used to queue and track emails that are being sent out by Frappe.
+- Used to queue and track emails that are being sent
-- Ensures email sending does not block other processes by handling email sending in the background.
 - Keeps an eye on whether an email was sent successfully or failed.

 #### 4. Notification